MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 An example checking a directory::

- sr3_watch -dr /data/web/public_data -pbu http://dd.weather.gc.ca/ -p bulletins/alphanumeric -pb amqp://broker.com -action start
+ sr3 -post_baseDir /data/web/public_data -post_baseUrl http://dd.weather.gc.ca/ --path bulletins/alphanumeric --post_broker amqp://broker.com start watch/myflow

-Here, sr_watch checks for file creation(modification) in /data/web/public_data/bulletins/alphanumeric
-(concatenating the baseDir and relative path of the source url to obtain the directory path).
+Here, watch checks for file creation(modification) in /data/web/public_data/bulletins/alphanumeric (concatenating the baseDir and relative path of the source url to obtain the directory path).
-If the file SACN32_CWAO_123456 is being created in that directory, sr_watch calculates its checksum.
+If the file SACN32_CWAO_123456 is being created in that directory, watch calculates its checksum.
 It then builds a post message, logs into broker.com as user 'guest'

 A subscriber can download the created/modified file http://dd.weather.gc.ca/bulletins/alphanumeric/SACN32_CWAO_123456 using http